cxyfer/up-runtime/README.md

   ```

   ***Please note that the script must be run as a regular user.*** Ensure that your environment allows a regular user to run the `docker` command.
 By default, it works with Docker Desktop on macOS or a Windows terminal with WSL integration.
 For Linux users, you may need to add the current user to the `docker` group.

+  You only need to do this once.
+The container will automatically start when the docker service is started.

 - Stop the runtime
   ```